RESEARCH STARTER

 History

-The company, known as of 2022 as Elevance Health, was known for much of the early twenty-first century as Anthem, Inc. This company originated as two companies established in Indiana in the 1940s.
+The company, now known as Elevance Health since 2022, was known for much of the early twenty-first century as Anthem, Inc. This company originated as two companies established in Indiana in the 1940s.
 Mutual Hospital Insurance Inc. and Mutual Medical Insurance Inc. were formed in 1946 in Indianapolis, and within three decades, more than three-quarters of the population of Indiana had insurance provided by these companies.
 Over time, they became known as Blue Cross of Indiana and Blue Shield of Indiana, respectively.
 Blue Cross plans provide coverage for medical services associated with hospitals, while Blue Shield plans cover doctor’s visits and similar physician services.

 In 1972, the Blue Cross and Blue Shield plans of Indiana merged to become a single entity.
 They became known as Associated Insurance Companies, Inc., but instead of this corporate name, the company was more commonly known as Anthem.
 Associated Insurance Companies began acquiring insurance companies in various other states, including Ohio and Kentucky.
 By 1995, after acquiring plans with nearly two million members in Ohio, the company was officially established as Anthem Blue Cross and Blue Shield.